 After the prayers, Muslims often visit friends and family bearing gifts and goodwill and may also get together over a meal.

 In particular, children are incredibly excited as they have come to associate Eid al-Fitr with generous sums of gifts and feasts.
 It’s typical for adults to congratulate the little ones by distributing sweets, gifts, and small sums of money to express the holiday’s joy.

-Eid-al-Fitr means ‘the festival of breaking the fast’ and is a time of rejoicing and celebrating.
-Festive lanterns and lights come alive all over cities where Eid is celebrated with zeal and fervor.
-Everyone wears new clothes, visits friends and family, enjoys special Eid foods and sweets, traditional Qatari dishes such as machboos, ghuzi, balalat, um ali, and exchange gifts as part of the Eid tradition.
+Eid-al-Fitr means ‘the festival of breaking the fast and is a time of rejoicing and celebrating.
+Festive lanterns and lights come alive all over cities where Eid is celebrated with zeal and fervour.
+Everyone wears new clothes, visits friends and family, enjoys special Eid foods and sweets, and traditional Qatari dishes such as machboos, ghuzi, balalat, um ali, and exchanges gifts as part of the Eid tradition.

 Eid Prayer safety measures

 Handshakes and hugs will not be allowed and worshippers are encouraged to avoid crowding after performing the prayer.
-Women prayer areas in mosques and prayer grounds will be closed.
+Women’s prayer areas in mosques and prayer grounds will be closed.